ryansobol/mango/README.md

 GETTING STARTED
 ---------------

-### Generating a Mango application
+### Generating a Mango website

-With Mango installed, the `mango` command will generate a new application.
+With Mango installed, the `mango` command will generate a new website.

     $ mango create /path/to/your/app

-### Starting the application
+### Starting the web-server

-Mango applications are compatible with any [Rack supported web-server](http://rack.rubyforge.org/doc/).
+Mango websites are compatible with any [Rack supported web-server](http://rack.rubyforge.org/doc/).
 The `rackup` command will start a web-server (default: WEBrick) listening at `http://0.0.0.0:9292`.

     $ cd /path/to/your/app
     $ rackup